 These typically include climate targets.
 All loans in Nordea’s updated €2.2bn portfolio carry at least one climate-related target.

 ISS has issued a second-party opinion on the framework.
 It said ENDB clearly describes its key impact objectives and rationale for issuing SLLBs and views the majority of eligible SLLs’ key performance indicators and sustainability targets to be aligned with the bank’s impact objectives.
-It confirmed that all eligible SLLs complied with the LMA’s Sustainability-Linked Loan Principles at signing.
+It confirmed that all eligible SLLs comply with the LMA’s Sustainability-Linked Loan Principles at signing.

 ENBD has committed to publish an annual SLL funding report throughout the framework’s life.
 This will cover a breakdown of the eligible SLL portfolio, including volume allocated to each of the framework’s green and social “impact objectives”, as well as borrowers’ achievement of their loans’ embedded sustainability targets.